How to save your desktop icon layout in Windows XP

-This post was born from the fact that I really enjoy customizing the layout of the icons on the desktop, such as placing system icons at the top left, moving all application icons to the right side of the screen, etc, but I hate it when all of the icons get messed up whenever I connect my computer to a TV or projector.
+This post was born from the fact that I really enjoy customizing the layout of the icons on my desktop, such as placing system icons at the top left, moving all application icons to the right side of the screen, etc, but I hate it when all of the icon positions get messed up whenever I connect my computer to a TV or projector.

 Once your screen resolution changes, Windows automatically re-arranges all of your icons and all of that hard work is lost!
-However, there is a free tool that you can use to quickly save the icon layout on your desktop for Windows 95, 98, ME, 2000, and XP called Icon Restore.
+However, there are free tools that you can use to quickly save the icon layout on your desktop in Windows.
+For Windows Vista, Windows 7 and Windows 8.1, my recommendation would be a program called DesktopOK, which supports 64-bit operating systems.
+For Window 95, 98, ME, 2000, and XP, there is an older program that still works great called Icon Restore.

 Icon Restore installs a DLL file called layout.dll that comes with the Resource Kit and the required registry entries.
 Once installed, you’ll find two new options when you right-click on any Windows system icon, Save Desktop Icon Layout and Restore Desktop Icon Layout.